-The best parts of Twitch are hidden behind the requirement to have an account.
+Twitch’s best features are only accessible to registered users.
 If you want to interact with content, you’ll need to create an account.
 The same goes for joining the ranks of content creators.
 So that’s where we’ll start.
-After that, we’ll cover the software, the gear, and the very process of streaming.
+After that, we’ll cover the software, the gear, and the process of streaming.

-It might be best to simply read through the whole legal section of Twitch’s website.
-But at the very least, you should read the community guidelines even before you’ve actually made the account.
-Bookmark the page, too, because the guidelines get occasional updates.
+Ideally, you’d read through the whole legal section of Twitch’s website.
+But there’s a lot of jargon, so stick to the community guidelines at the very least.
+Read the guidelines before you’ve actually made the account and bookmark the page to check back for occasional updates.

 2. Create an account.